-Configure this publisher to start the private source flow in order to sell their leads privately to one buyer.
+Configure the publisher to start the private source flow in order to sell their leads privately to buyers.

-Add the buyer that already has the private key generated in order to start selling publisher's leads privately to this buyer.
+Add the buyer that already has the private sources enabled in order to start selling leads privately to this buyer.

 Click Add buyer, select the desired buyer in Buyer name drop-down menu and click Create connection:

-A new record appears in the table below with the connected buyer and the private key:
+A new record appears in the table below with the connected buyer and Enabled connection status:

-As soon as the publisher is connected to the buyer, all their sources become private, available only to campaigns of the connected buyer, and their leads don't take part in the general lead flow.
+As soon as the publisher is connected to at least one buyer, all sources of this publisher become private, available only to campaigns of the connected buyer(s), and their leads don't take part in the general lead flow.

-User Management section allows to view, edit or delete user accounts for this publisher.
-Follow How to Create a Publisher User Account article for more details.
+View, edit or delete user accounts for this publisher according to instructions in How to Create a Publisher User Account article.

-Partner Token section allows generating a token for API publisher in order to provide them with access to PX API so that they can post leads in HTTP format.
+View or generate a token for API publisher to provide them with access to PX API so that they can post leads in HTTP format.

 If there's no token yet, click Generate to create a partner token for this publisher: